 The State of California and CSUMB require students to provide proof of immunization to maintain enrollment status.

-Measles and Rubella: Under the provisions of Executive Order No. 803 from the Board of Trustees of the California State University, all students born after January 1, 1957 are required to provide proof of immunization against Measles and Rubella prior to enrolling in the second semester of coursework.
+Measles and Rubella: All students born after January 1, 1957, are required to provide proof of immunization against Measles and Rubella prior to enrolling in the second semester of coursework.

 Hepatitis B: Pursuant to Section 120390.5 of the Health and Safety Code, all first-time enrollees who are 18 years of age or younger must also present proof of immunization against Hepatitis B. The entire Hep B, 3-shot series must be completed prior to enrolling in your second semester.